 Midnight.
 Midnight.
 Midnight.
 Hark at the hands of the clock.
 What shudders free from the shroud so white stretched by the hands of the clock?

 She is shrouded in mystery, her origins unknown.
-Some claim the tradition reaches back to pagan times.
+Some say the tradition reaches back to pagan times.
 Others claim an unbroken tradition of bringing out the Mari.
 The truth of her history may never be revealed to us and to an extent, this matters not.
 What does matter is that she lives, she is a living tradition, and one that is enjoying a revival in Wales and farther afield.
 A living tradition changes with time and with the people that imbibe life into the remnants of ancient practice.

 The Grey Mare probably evokes a memory of the function and sacredness of horses.
 The horse was revered by the Celts as a symbol of power and fertility and long associated with the Goddesses Epona and Rhiannon.
-White animals in particular had the ability to cross from the Otherworld to our world and one wonders if the stark whiteness of the Mari is indicative of this belief.
+White animals in particular had the ability to cross from the spiritual realm to our world and one wonders if the stark whiteness of the Mari is indicative of this belief.
 Horse deities were representative of the sovereignty within the land and even in winter, she appears, albeit as a dead horse, animated if for only one night to express mystery.